SeanCassone/Local-Library/README.md

 ## Context
 This application keeps and displays records of books that are available and that are currently out, as well as other general statistics of the program.

  ![books](/images/LocalLibrary.png)

 ## User
-The inteded user of this apllication is anyone that likes to read books.
+The intended user of this application is anyone that likes to read books.

 ## Use
-The inteded use of this apllication is to mange a local library.
+The intended use of this application is to manage a local library.

 ## Features
 * General Stats